BananaAcid/imapbox/README.md

 ![IMAPBOX](logo.png)

+Dump IMAP inbox to a local folder in a regular backupable format: HTML, PDF, JSON and attachments.

+This program aims to save a mailbox for archive using files in indexable or searchable formats.
+The produced files should be readable without external software, for example, to find an email in backups using only the terminal.

 > [!NOTE]
 > **Why a fork?**
 >
-> This is a modified version, to include functions that I believe are helpful as a CLI tool and a Docker service, as well as extending the readme with helpful infos.
+> This is a modified version, to include features that I believe are helpful as a CLI tool and a Docker service, as well as extending the readme with helpful infos.
 > I use it together with ImapSync.

-Dump IMAP inbox to a local folder in a regular backupable format: HTML, PDF, JSON and attachments.

-This program aims to save a mailbox for archive using files in indexable or searchable formats.
-The produced files should be readable without external software, for example, to find an email in backups using only the terminal.
+>
+> Some new features:
+> - Test only mode (login credentials test), optionally output list of folders
+> - Argument to specify a specific config file
+> - Argument to show a version
+> - Account can be specified as DSN, provided in the config and in CLI
+> - Changed error handling to behave like a common CLI tool, errors are logged to error pipe
+> - Added email search option
+> - Modernized the docker files
+> - Added documentation about how to use docker, adding metadata from subfolders to elasticsearch, building binaries and more, info on how to run the python script locally

+## Backup email folder

 For each email in an IMAP mailbox, a folder is created with the following files: